 What shows up on the Review page

 Once your email is connected, your assistant reads new messages in the background and turns the ones that look like partner activity into suggestions.
-Those suggestions land on the Review page (sidebar → Review, also titled Inbox Suggestions at the top) for you to accept or dismiss.
+Those suggestions land on the Inbox Review page (sidebar → Inbox Review, titled Inbox Suggestions at the top) for you to accept or dismiss.
+The sidebar item only appears once you've connected a mailbox.
 Nothing is written to your network without your okay.

 This article is a reference for every kind of suggestion you can see on that page, so you know what each one means and what accepting it does.
 If you spot something the assistant should be catching that isn't listed here, let us know.